jxjo/Airfoils/JX-GS/README.md

 So airfoil JX-GS-15 would be a good choice at this section.
 --->

+### Installation

+Download the zip-file including the three airfoils and this README as pdf.

 ### License
 Unless otherwise noted, these files are licensed under the Creative Commons [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license.